borh-lab/lexi-align/README.md

 ### Basic Usage

-The library expects pre-tokenized input - it does not perform any tokenization.
+The library expects pre-tokenized input--it does not perform any tokenization.
 You must provide tokens as lists of strings:

 ```python
 from lexi_align.adapters.litellm_adapter import LiteLLMAdapter